 City directories are a valuable yet often underutilized resource in genealogy research.
 They can provide solid clues for ancestor tracking and contain information about the community in which your ancestors lived.
 The first city directories began to appear in American cities in the late 1700s and became commonplace by the end of the nineteenth century when rural citizens as well as urbanites had their own directories.
 City directories were created primarily for the business community to help businesses learn about and contact their customer base and to advertise.

 The amount of detail in city directories can vary between publishers and locales.
-Details can vary between publication years of one city’s directory.
+Details can vary between publication years of a single city’s directory.
 Regardless, each city directory attempted to gather the names of all inhabitants of a city, town, or rural jurisdiction.
 Researching city directories enables a genealogist to make comparisons between successive editions and track those elusive ancestors more frequently than census enumerations allow.

 - City directories can be used to fill in the gaps between census years by showing the movement of families during the ten-year gap between census enumerations.